Dr. Erik Linstead

-Katie Lamkin is a sophomore Software Engineering major at Chapman University.
+Katie Lamkin graduated with a Software Engineering degree at Chapman University.
 She is a member of a data mining research group composed of undergraduate and graduate students lead by Dr. Erik Linstead.
 Katie works as a supplemental student instructor teaching students Data Structures and the basics of algorithm analysis and enjoys a Software Engineering Internship with Deluxe Digital Distribution and performs development in C#, Java, and utilizing MS SQL and Mongo technologies for the development of video based applications.

 Duy Nguyen graduated with a Bachelor degree in Computer Information System and is currently pursuing his Master’s degreen in Computational and Data Sciences.
 He’s currently working for Absolute Exhibits as a Developer/Marketing Technologist and is a member of the AMP project.
 Duy loves photography and vinyl records.